ymote/react-tutorial/README.md

   <Comment author="Pete Hunt">This is one comment</Comment>
 ```

-The `author` is an attribute on the `Comment`, in this case -- Peter Hunt. `children` is used to access the content in the element.
+The `author` is an attribute on the `Comment`, in this case -- _Peter Hunt_. `children` is used to access the content in the element.
-In this case it is `This is one comment`.
+In this case it is _This is one comment_.

 ### Children